-(A) No school district board of education, county MRDD board, educational service center, or eligible nonpublic school shall operate, establish, manage, conduct or maintain a preschool program without a license issued under sections 3301.52 to 3301.59 of the Revised Code and this chapter of the Administrative Code.
-Preschool programs operated by a head start grantee or head start delegate agency shall be licensed under Chapter 5104. of the Revised Code.
+(A) No school district board of education, county board of DD, educational service center, or eligible nonpublic school shall operate, establish, manage, conduct or maintain a preschool program, including head start, without a license issued under sections 3301.52 to 3301.59 of the Revised Code and this chapter of the Administrative Code.

 (B) Programs exclusively for children whose parent is enrolled in an adult education program are exempt from these rules provided all of the following apply: